Bruno-Bells/PyWeb3D/README.md

 ## Current Priorities
  - Writing a detailed documentation
- - Include all files in `/jsm` directory of three.js
+ - Modify and Include all files in `/jsm` directory of three.js

 # Try PyWeb3D
 You can use PyWeb3D without having to install anything.